-Rosadelima Alfons showing received a certificate of completion for Intermediate Grants Management
+Rosadelima Alfons received a certificate of completion for the "Intermediate Grants Management" course.

-Rose Tuiasosopo, Silivelio Poloa, and Luatasi Tale received a certificate of appreciation from the American Samoa Government in support of the Territorial Audit Office at APIPA 2021.
+Rose Tuiasosopo, Silivelio Poloa, and Luatasi Tale received certificates of appreciation from the American Samoa Government in support of the Territorial Audit Office at APIPA 2021.

 REGIONAL PROJECT MANAGEMENT TRAINING